openpotato/csv-table-schema/website/docs/specification.md

 Represents an enumeration value.
 The following additional schema properties are available:

 + `members` : An array of value objects each representing one enumeration value. **This property is REQUIRED**.
 + `language` : Defines the language of the content of the member value.
-The value MUST be language tag according to https://www.rfc-editor.org/rfc/bcp/bcp47.txt to specify the language of the content.
+This MUST be an [IETF BCP 47 language tag](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).

 #### enum-set